OliverCardoza/OliverCardoza.github.io/_posts/2021-09-05-getting-things-done.md

 > In truth, this book is not so much concerned with getting things done as it is championing appropriate engagement with your world–guiding you to make the best choice of what to do in each moment, and **eliminating distraction and stress about what you’re not doing.**

-I think the last statement is especially important.
+It's a bit preachy, but I think the last statement is especially important.
 I find many self-help and productivity practices to be overly prescriptive on The Right Way™ to do things.
 However, a tip from Nassim Nicholas Taleb’s [Antifragile](https://en.wikipedia.org/wiki/Antifragile_(book)) is that negative information (aka.
 The Wrong Way™ or "what not to do") is often more robust and stands the test of time longer.

 So what are the via negativa principles presented in GTD?
 Here’s are the key principles I found: